NautilusTrader

 multiplierfloatContract multiplier.

-cost_of_carryfloatCost of carry (r - dividend yield; 0 for futures).
+cost_of_carryfloatCost of carry (r - dividend yield when supplied; otherwise zero).

 volfloatImplied volatility.

-pnlfloatPnL relative to position entry (if position provided).
+pnlfloatPnL relative to the position entry, when a position is provided.

 deltafloatDelta.